batocera-linux/batocera.linux/batocera-Changelog.md

 - Libretro-virtualjaguar core can now load .zip ROMs
 - Updated BlamCon code to new firmware (now compatible with 4 light guns)
 - Xenia now uses Wine-Proton for more compatibility (i.e. Halo 4)
+- Moved to the `hid-microsoft` driver for Xbox compatible Bluetooth controllers
 ### Updated
 - Amiberry to v7.0.4
 - AppleWin to 8th of Feb build